 Beta as we know is the measure of variability of a company’s stock price in relation to the overall stock market.
 However, in case of private companies the beta does not exist.
 Private companies or unlisted companies do not have historical prices for its shares.

-In order to calculate the appropriate beta for an unlisted company the easiest way is to take the mean or median beta of the industry and unlever the beta.
+In order to calculate the appropriate beta of a company or for an unlisted company the easiest way is to take the mean or median beta of the company and unlever the beta.
 Though this is widely accepted and not incorrect, however, the better practice should be to select only a set of 10 – 12 comparable companies on the basis of size, risk, profitability and other comparable criteria’s and take their mean or median beta.
-When we take the mean or median beta of the industry the result is somewhat smoothed.
+When we take the mean or median beta of a company the result is somewhat smoothed.